• Skip to primary navigation

 Four servings of dairy-free chocolate pudding with two of them with plastic wrap on top.

-I placed plastic wrap on some of the small single serving containers I made and left plastic wrap off of a couple of others to test out if the pudding formed a film on top or not.
-The ones without the plastic wrap did form a little film over the top but it wasn’t too noticeable.
-So you can decide if you want to use the plastic or not.
+I placed plastic wrap on some of the small single-serving containers I made and left plastic wrap off of a couple of others to test whether the pudding formed a film on top.
+The ones without the plastic wrap formed a little film over the top, but it wasn’t too noticeable.
+So you can decide if you want to use plastic or not.

 Print